Zhou Dongyu: 2016–present: Critical acclaim

 Zhou achieved breakthrough with her performance in the film Soul Mate, based on the novel of the same name by Anni Baobei.
 Zhou received the Best Actress award at the 53rd Golden Horse Awards together with her Soul Mate co-star Sandra Ma, and also won Best Actress at the 28th Hong Kong Film Critics Society Award.
 The same year, she won the Best Actress award at the 8th Macau International Movie Festival for her performance in the South Korean-Chinese romance film Never Said Goodbye.
 Zhou also starred in her first television series, spy war drama Sparrow.
 The series was commercially successful, and became the highest rated war drama to date with a peak rating of 2.46 and 11 billion online views.
 Zhou was praised by both the audience and director for successfully tackling a challenging role.

 In 2017, Zhou starred alongside Takeshi Kaneshiro in the romantic comedy This Is Not What I Expected.
 The film grossed over 100 million yuan and received an 8.9 out of 10 score on Maoyan.
 Along with the success of Soul Mate, Zhou was coined the representative of Chinese chick flicks.
 The same year, she starred in the coming-of-age romance drama Shall I Compare You to a Spring Day alongside Zhang Yishan; and featured in science fiction wuxia film The Thousand Faces of Dunjia directed by Tsui Hark.
 In 2018, Zhou starred in Rene Liu's romance film Us and Them alongside Jing Boran.
 It was a hit in China, earning $191 million over its first two weekends.
 In 2019, Zhou starred in the youth film Better Days helmed by Soul Mate director Derek Tsang, that tackles school bullying.
 The film topped box office and received positive reviews.
 Zhou won the Best Actress at the 39th Hong Kong Film Awards for her performance.
 The same year, she featured in the drama film On The Balcony which she serves as one of the co-producers.
 Zhou ranked seventh on Forbes China Celebrity 100 list in 2019, the highest for female celebrities.
 In 2021, Zhou starred alongside Xu Kai in the series Ancient Love Poetry.
 In 2023, Zhou starred in the film The Breaking Ice by Singaporean director Anthony Chen, which premiered at the 2023 Cannes Film Festival and competed as part of the Un Certain Regard.

 Personal life

 Zhou was born in Shijiazhuang, Hebei.
 She graduated from the Beijing Film Academy.

-At the 2010 Hawaii International Film Festival, she apologized in Mandarin that she spoke no English (unlike her co-star Shawn Dou who interpreted for her).
-At the 2019 Cannes Film Festival, however, she was able to talk in fluent English.
+At the 2010 Hawaii International Film Festival, she apologized in Mandarin that she spoke no English; her co-star Shawn Dou who interpreted for her.
+At the 2019 Cannes Film Festival, however, she spoke fluent English.